ASRock0805/Voltage-Meter/README.md

 # Voltage Meter

-This is a project that implements a simple voltage meter using the Arduino.
+This is a project that implements a simple voltage meter using Arduino.
 The sensor's output voltage is converted by the ADC (Analog to Digital Converter) and displayed via the serial monitor.

 ## Table of Contents